micfun123/ComSci-NEA/README.md

 Controls within the Simulation:

--SPACEBAR: Pause/Play the simulation.
+- SPACEBAR: Pause/Play the simulation.

--UP Arrow: Add a new ball (prompts for velocity, position, and mass).
+- UP Arrow: Add a new ball (prompts for velocity, position, and mass).

--C: Clear all balls from the simulation.
+- C: Clear all balls from the simulation.

--D: Change the damping factor (prompts for a value between 0.0 and 1.0).
+- D: Change the damping factor (prompts for a value between 0.0 and 1.0).

--G: Export ball velocity history to a CSV file named VEL_HITST.csv.
+- G: Export ball velocity history to a CSV file named VEL_HITST.csv.